stecavalli/user-auth-backend/README.md

 # React

 This project is a test for sending data from the frontend to the backend.
-The frontend of this project is connected and managed by the Netlify site and the backend by the Render site.
-The database is hosted on the MongoDB site.
-The user-auth-frontend repository is an integral part of this project.

-This project is a test for sending data from the frontend to the backend.
 <br>
 The frontend of this project is connected and managed by the [Netlify](https://www.netlify.com/) site